kospiotr/kospiotr.github.io/wiki/spring-mvc-presentation.md

 ```

-# Register ```DispatcherServlet```
+# DispatcherServlet

+## What is DispatcherServlet

-The job of the DispatcherServlet is to take an incoming URI and find the right combination of handlers (generally methods on Controller classes) and views (generally JSPs) that combine to form the page or resource that's supposed to be found at that location.
+The job of the `DispatcherServlet` is to take an incoming URI and find the right combination of handlers (generally methods on Controller classes) and views (generally JSPs) that combine to form the page or resource that's supposed to be found at that location.

 I might have a file ```/WEB-INF/jsp/pages/Home.jsp``` and a method on a class: